AliSoftware/alisoftware.github.io/_posts/2018-05-21-dedicated-datasources.md

 ```

 Once again, the benefit of that is, if you do the same on the `SectionsDataSource`, then just switching your `currentDataSource` from `ListDataSource` to `SectionsDataSource` wouldn't require to change your `ViewController`, which would still work as expected, even if in one case the list is flat and in the other it's structured in sections!

+That's because now your DataSource object, whichever one is used, is responsible for translating your `IndexPath` into `Product` instances, so that you don't have to care about how those products are organized in the DataSource, all you have to implement in your `ViewController` is what to do when a given `Product` is selected (instead of when a given `IndexPath` is selected), abstracting away all that `IndexPath->Product` translation logic out of your ViewController.

 ### Allowing custom cells